Brades

-Brades (/'breɪdz/; also Brades Estate) is a town and the de facto capital of Montserrat since 1998 with an approximate population of 1,000.
+Brades (/'breɪdz/; also Brades Estate) is a town and the seat of government of Montserrat since 1998 with an approximate population of 1,000.

 History

 The still de jure capital of Montserrat at Plymouth in the south of the island was abandoned in 1997 after it was buried by the eruptions of the Soufrière Hills volcano which began erupting in 1995.
 Interim government buildings have since been built at Brades, becoming the new temporary capital in 1998.
 The move is intended to be temporary, but it has remained the island's de facto capital ever since.
 Several names have been suggested for the new official capital now being constructed in the Little Bay area.
 These include Port Diana, in memory of Diana, Princess of Wales, and St Patrick's, to commemorate the 17 March Uprising and to attract Irish-American tourists.

 Geography

 Map of Montserrat, with Brades highlighted and including the "Exclusion Zone".

 Brades is located at the northwest end of Montserrat.
 It lies to the north of St Peter's and Bunkum Bay, in the vicinity of Carr's Bay and Little Bay.
 The main road of the island reaches its furthest north at Carr's Bay and then heads southeast, past the airport in the centre of the island.
 The village of Davy Hill lies off the main road in proximity to the northeast; The Collins River passes between the settlements and flows into Little Bay.
 To the northeast of Brades, in the centre, the island becomes hilly, reaching an elevation of 403 m at the peak of Silver Hill.